 - Vitamin C: Vitamin C is a powerful antioxidant that can improve hair growth, fight dandruff, stop hair loss, and lead to thicker hair.
 Vitamin C also increases the amount of iron your body absorbs, which increases the benefit iron will have on hair health and growth.

 - Vitamin E: Vitamin E is another powerful antioxidant which can help fight free radicals that have damaging effects on both skin and hair follicles.
 A study done in 2010 testing the effects of Vitamin E on hair growth showed that men with signs of hair loss who took Vitamin E (tocotrienol) supplements had significantly more hair growth than men in the placebo group.

 A healthy and balanced diet that incorporates the right balance of vitamins and minerals is necessary for healthy hair and scalp.
 Vitamins, proteins, antioxidants, amino acids and a host of minerals all work together to maintain hair growth – it is not just limited to one vitamin or mineral.

-Instead of taking just one type of vitamin or mineral, consider beginning your hair loss regimen with a balanced diet and include a daily multivitamin or a comprehensive hair loss supplement.
-Hair loss supplements are not just for people who are experiencing hair loss; they can be taken by anyone who wants to have stronger, fuller hair or they can be taken as a preventative for those with thinner hair or at risk for hair loss.
-They are a sure way to get many of the most important minerals and vitamins for hair growth.
+Instead of taking just one type of vitamin or mineral, consider taking care of your hair by starting with a balanced diet and including a daily multivitamin or a comprehensive supplement to support healthy hair.
+These supplements are not just for people who are experiencing hair loss or hair thinning; they can be taken by anyone who wants to have stronger, fuller hair.
+They are a sure way to get many of the most important minerals and vitamins for supporting healthy hair growth.